 Welcome to the 11th edition of Weekend Wellness!
-Today I’m talking health and how it relates to four of my favorite F-words – finance, fitness, food & fun, and sharing a delicious Banana Split Smoothie recipe perfect for summertime.
+Today I’m talking health measures and how they relate to four of my favorite F-words – finance, fitness, food & fun, and sharing a delicious Banana Split Smoothie recipe perfect for summertime.

 Annually in June, the Center for Financial Services Innovation (CFSI) celebrates FinHeathMatters Day to bring attention to Americans’ financial health.
 This year, on Tuesday, June 27, 2017, numerous blogs, podcasts, and social media messages promoted the event spreading the word on the importance of financial health.